 If you have nearsightedness, like many people in America, then you may be thinking about SMILE vs LASIK eye surgery.
 While both of these procedures deal with refractive errors, their treatments vary slightly in their method.
 You can get in touch with a LASIK surgeon in Orange County like Doctor Moosa to have them determine whether you are eligible for one or both of these options.
 LASIK is a widespread vision correction procedure that has gained high-esteem from medical professionals and patients alike.
 SMILE, while newer to the scene, is proving to be a very worthy competitor.

-SMILE gained FDA approval for use in the United States in September 2016, and here are the essentials about SMILE laser eye surgery from LASIK in Orange County.
+SMILE gained FDA approval for use in the United States in September 2016 and has achieved such satisfactory results as to create the ongoing SMILE Relex vs LASIK debate.
+Here are the essentials about SMILE laser eye surgery from the LASIK experts in Orange County.

 What Is SMILE Laser Surgery?